KAMOME-code/RSA-encryption-in-Verilog/README.md

 - No side channel attack resistance
 - Do not put small number on "B" otherwise private key can be stolen.
 - "C" must be always bigger than "Hreg" otherwise outcome is not correct.
 So, put a big number on "C".
-- This is the simplest type of RSA.
-Use "Montgomery reduction" for practical design.
+- Use "Montgomery reduction" and conbinational multiplexer for faster design (but, it consume number of gates).

 ## Intro
 ![image](https://user-images.githubusercontent.com/53184086/187134692-070b84e4-bddc-42c6-adce-d75f3bafddb0.png)